 After lunch we stopped at the little out-door market area when they sold period toys and clothes (you can rent full costumes for the day), books and other items.
 Katy overheard some kid whining about the heat and said “It’s never too hot to look at toys!”.
 She wanted to buy a hat until we looked at the price tag.

 Our last stop before heading over to a museum was the old Capitol building.
-We learned that a session of the Virginia senate is held their once every three years to keep Williamsburg and active capitol.
-This is a photo of the original Speaker of the House’s chair at the end of the .
+We learned that a session of the Virginia senate is held there once every three years to keep Williamsburg an active capitol.
+This is a photo of the original Speaker of the House’s chair at the end of the table.
 It has scorch marks on the bottom from when a fire burned the original building.
-I don’t think he was sitting in at the time.
-Now the only two people allowed to it in it are the current governor and speaker.
+I don’t think the governor was sitting in at the time.
+Now the only two people allowed to it in it are the current governor and speaker of the house.

 There was so much more packed into that day than I can possibly get into.
 If you are at all interested in the colonial period, I highly recommend it.
 If you go in the summer, wear sunscreen!
 If you aren’t pressed for time, take two days and see all the re-enactments.